 3) Is this an end of Traditional Weavers in India.

 Traditional carpet making in India has been on a steady decline for the past 20 years and it is getting steeper, says the sister-brother duo.
-In Kashmir, ten years ago, there were ten lakh weavers.
+In Kashmir is the best place to visit in India, ten years ago, there were ten lakh weavers.
 Today, there are only about 20,000.
 So, there is easily a 70 per cent drop.
 From the government’s side, they have reduced the GST to five per cent, they say.
 “I feel, more than depending upon the government, people should take initiative.
 If people start recognising it as an art form, it automatically gives value to the weavers,” says Nisha.
 “NGOs also help in spreading awareness, mostly focusing on removing child labour from the industry.
 We make sure that we don’t collaborate with people who work with children,” she declares.

 4) Forgetting the Textile Contemporary Practice